jdc20181/TappyBird/README.md

 The first 20 Releases will come fast with small improvments.
 Version 0.1.0 will come after the first `9` releases - `0.0.1-0.0.9`

+*Version 0.0.1.2*

+  - Added a Game over dialog.
+Using alert.
+      - Working to convert it to a dialog, and make it more fancy.

+  - A Few Bugs/Glitches were addressed.
+Some resolved.
+Some not.

+  - Prep. for Version 0.0.2 was made.

 *Version 0.0.1.1*
   - Fixed: Turns out Jquery takes care of the touchscreen events for us.

-  - Fixed: Mobile devices like to move around the game window *Pending*
+  - Fixed: Mobile devices like to move around the game window